gitsuraaj/gitsuraaj-website/README.txt

-This is personal website of Sharan.
+This is personal website of Suraaj.

 Credits: